matteodalboni/detectum/README.md

-# DeTecTUM — Decomposition Techniques with Thin Usage of Memory
+# DeTecTUM — Decomposition Techniques with Thrifty Use of Memory
 A lightweight linear algebra library offering a wide selection of matrix decompositions and solvers for real-valued dense matrices.

 One of the distinctive traits of DeTecTUM is that all the algorithms are built around in-place operations, ensuring a minimal memory footprint.
 Fully implemented in plain C, the library adopts single-precision arithmetic and avoids dynamic memory allocation.
 All of these features also make DeTecTUM ideal for most embedded systems.